oss-slu/cv_zebrafish/src/core/graphs/docs/refactoring_plan/refactoring_plan.md

   `getOutputFile`, `printToOutput`, `saveResultstoExcelFile`).
 - `runner` or `pipeline` module: orchestrates calling the individual plot modules based on config flags (replacement for `runAllOutputs`), and collects per-bout results in a structured payload.
+- Legacy reference only: keep `output_adapter.py` and `outputDisplay.py` in a reference/legacy folder;
+  the new implementation must be fully independent (no imports/calls into those files).

 ## Module Structure (proposed)
 - `graphs/loader_bundle.py`: wrapper that pulls once from `GraphDataLoader` and returns a typed bundle